113ll3/Ibmclouddocscli/idt/eclipsetools.md

 ### Scenario 3 - Run a packaged server to Cloud

 The context menu of the Liberty Profile service instance includes a Package Server action.
 This action packages the server into an archive file.
-In the Cloud, a new action has been added to package the server into a compressed file and deploy it to IBM Eclipse Tools for IBM Cloud.
+In the Cloud, a new action has been added to package the server into a compressed file and deploy it to IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}}.

 1. If continuing from Scenario 1 or 2, remove the Liberty Server module from the Cloud server.
 2. Right-click the Liberty Profile server instance in the Servers view.
-3. Under the Utilities menu, select **Package Server to IBM Cloud**.
+3. Under the Utilities menu, select **Package Server to {{site.data.keyword.Bluemix_notm}}**.
 4. In the dialogue box, choose the Cloud server where you want to deploy the application.
 5. Click **OK**.
 The Application Dialogue window appears.
 6. Follow steps 5-10 from Scenario 1.